yangfangs/physpetools/README.rst

 **1.What preparation of user should does for Physpe?**

-User should prepare a list contain organisms names (abbreviation name are same with `KEGG DATABASE <http://www.genome.jp/kegg/catalog/org_list.html>`_.), one line write one species name only such as `organism_example_list <https://gitlab.com/xiaoxiaoyang/physpetools/raw/master/examples/organism_example_list.txt>`_.
+User should prepare a list contain organisms names (abbreviation name are same with `KEGG database <http://www.genome.jp/kegg/catalog/org_list.html>`_.), one line write one species name only such as `organism_example_list <https://gitlab.com/xiaoxiaoyang/physpetools/raw/master/examples/organism_example_list.txt>`_.
 You can retrieve the abbreviation names of organisms by `KEGG API <http://rest.kegg.jp/list/organism>`_.